CutlerSheridan/curriculum/nodeJS/apis/api_security.md

 - [This article](https://laptrinhx.com/a-practical-guide-for-jwt-authentication-using-node-js-and-express-917791379/) goes even further in depth than the one that we posted above.
 It provides a little greater understanding but is harder to follow.
 - [This article](https://medium.com/@paul.allies/stateless-auth-with-express-passport-jwt-7a55ffae0a5c) covers the same thing as the above one, but is a little more concise.
 Might be a good reference for when you're setting this up on your own later.
+- Check out [this great guide](https://www.digitalocean.com/community/tutorials/api-authentication-with-json-web-tokensjwt-and-passport) on setting up a well-organized RESTful API with Express that incorporates JWT and Passport for user signup, login, and authentication while separating concerns into discrete modules.
+Do note, in step 6, "Verifying the JWT," their JWTstrategy extracts the token from the request using URL query parameters, but there are other options, too, which you can read about in [the passport-jwt docs](https://www.passportjs.org/packages/passport-jwt/#extracting-the-jwt-from-the-request).
 - Not everyone agrees that JWTs are the best way to store authentication data.
 [This video](https://www.youtube.com/watch?v=JdGOb7AxUo0) is one argument against using them, and some of the pitfalls that you may encounter with using them.